benj2468/cs76/PA2/README.md

 ```

-Regarding implementing this psuedocode, I use a head to keep a priority queue.
+Regarding implementing this psuedocode, I use a heap to keep a priority queue.
 Each node needs to be compared, and it's comparison value is the total cost + the heuristic value.

 ### MazeworldProblem